normj/ServerlessTODOListTutorial/DotnetTryMaterial/DynamoDBModule/DDBServiceClientAPI.md

 ## Query

-Query allows you search the range key within a the hash key.
+Query allows you search the range key within the hash key.
 In this example the expression set for **KeyConditionExpression** only includes the hash key so all TODO lists will be returned for the user.

 #### Paging

 Many operations in AWS like the query operation use paging to support large return payloads.
-Operation that support paging will have a property marking the last point searched on the response object.
-To continuing the query set the marker property from the response object to on request object and call the operation again.
+Operations that support paging will have a property marking the last point searched on the response object.
+To continue the query to the next page, set the marker property from the response object equal to the request object and call the operation again.

 For the query operation the **LastEvaluatedKey** property on the response needs to be set to the **ExclusiveStartKey** on the request.